 How to comfort a dog with pancreatitis

 After your dog leaves the hospital, they’ll need plenty of rest.
 Avoid strenuous activities and don’t excite your dog.
 Your veterinarian’s instructions may include frequent low-fat meals and medication to help them recuperate quickly.

 Pancreatitis cannot always be prevented.
 However, avoiding high-fat diets like table scraps and keeping your dog at a healthy weight may help prevent pancreatitis in some instances.

-Is there a vaccine for pancreatitis?
+Is there a vaccine for pancreatitis in dogs?

-There is no vaccine for pancreatitis in dogs.
+No, there is no vaccine for pancreatitis in dogs.